normcyr/home-assistant-montreal-aqi/README.md

 ![AQI Equation](docs/aqi_equation.png)

 where:

 - `measured_value` is the concentration of the pollutant in µg/m³ measured at a given time.
 - `reference_value` is the predefined reference value for the pollutant (as listed in the table above).
 - `AQI` is the calculated air quality index value for that pollutant.

-The AQI contribution for each pollutant is calculated individually using the formula, and the total AQI for the station is the sum of the individual pollutant AQIs.
-The total AQI provides an overall indication of air quality, helping to assess the overall health impact based on the measured pollutants.
+The AQI contribution for each pollutant is calculated individually using the formula above.
+The reported AQI value at a specific station is the highest of the sub-indices calculated for the pollutants continuously measured at that station.
+It provides an overall indication of air quality, helping to assess the overall health impact based on the measured pollutants.

 The air quality index (AQI) value is defined as follows: